-Stormwater runoff is the primary contributor towards water quality reduction, and the only way it can be prevented is through human interdiction.
-Let's face it, we (humans) are responsible for how runoff occurs within our cities and communities in the first place.
-Through our own developments and natural earth transforming actions, we have created a water runoff system that interacts directly with pollutants, such as oil on our streets, manure from our livestock operations, and pesticides from our agriculture industries.
+Stormwater runoff is the primary contributor towards water pollution, and the only way it can be prevented is through human intervention.
+Let's face it, we (humans) are responsible for how runoff occurs within our cities and communities.
+Through urban development and earth transforming actions, we have reduced the area that rain and snowmelt used to infiltrate and created a water runoff system that interacts directly with pollutants, such as oil on our streets, manure from our livestock operations, and pesticides from our agriculture industries.

 So What Can We Do About It?